LLNL/maestrowf/docs/source/parameters.rst

 What about adding reference of env block in pgen? (not modifying, just referencing)

-First, lets use the excellent built in package itertools to generate the parameters in the lulesh example specification:
+First, lets use the excellent built-in package itertools to progammatically generate the parameters in the lulesh example specification:

 .. code-block:: python
    :name: itertools_pgen.py